JohnLCaron/rlauxe/docs/RlaOptions.md

 TODO: quantify how things go when rate estimates are incorrect.
 A first pass is at [Ballot Comparison using Betting Martingales](https://johnlcaron.github.io/rlauxe/docs/Betting.html)

-The nice thing about SHANGRLA is that it cleanly seperates the risk-function from the sampling strategy.
-All of the above is the risk-funtion.
-Following converns the sampling strategy.
+The nice thing about SHANGRLA is that it cleanly separates the risk-function from the sampling strategy.
+All of the above is the risk-function.
+Following concerns the sampling strategy.

 #### Comparison Audits with CSD (card-style data)